-Based on its review and analysis, Pearl Meyer determined, among other things, that: (i) our aggregate total direct compensation levels for the executive officer group were above the 75th percentile of the market; (ii) our average overall performance was near or above the 75th percentile results for the fifteen peer group companies identified above based on a variety of financial and shareholder metrics over multiple time periods; (iii) our executive pay structure provided a much higher variable compensation mix as compared to market with 86% or more of executive compensation at risk; (iv) our base salaries were between 25th percentile and 50th percentile market values in the aggregate; and (v) our long-term incentive compensation was also between the 25th percentile and 50th percentile market values in the aggregate.
-The Compensation Committee considered Pearl Meyer's findings and analysis when it assessed our executive compensation program for 2022 and approved: (i) modest base salary increases for Messrs.
-Satterfield, Freeman and Plemmons; (ii) a base salary increase to \$920,000 for Mr. Gantt to address market competitiveness; and (iii) further modifications to the previously disclosed multi-year approach of reduced pay levels for Mr. Congdon across all pay components as part of the Company's long-term succession planning.
+Based on its review and analysis, Pearl Meyer determined, among other things, that: (i) our aggregate total direct compensation levels for the executive officer group were above the 75th percentile of the market; (ii) for the most recently completed fiscal year, we continued to outperform the fifteen companies identified above based on a wide range of financial and shareholder metrics (with our average overall performance at the 70th percentile on a one-year basis and at the 78th percentile on a three-year basis); (iii) our executive pay structure provided a much higher variable compensation mix as compared to market; (iv) our base salaries were between the 25th percentile and 50th percentile market values in the aggregate; and (v) our long-term incentive compensation was also between the 25th percentile and 50th percentile market values in the aggregate.
+Based on these findings, Pearl Meyer determined that our executive compensation program continues to demonstrate strong directional alignment versus industry peers in terms of average overall company performance and named executive officer aggregate total pay ranks.
+The Compensation Committee considered Pearl Meyer's findings and analysis when it assessed our executive compensation program for 2023 and approved: (i) modest base salary increases for Messrs.
+Gantt, Satterfield, Freeman and Plemmons; (ii) further modifications to the previously disclosed multi-year approach of reduced pay levels for Mr. Congdon; and (iii) modifications to the RSA program, effective for the 2023 fiscal year and applicable to the RSA grants to be considered by the Compensation Committee in the first quarter of 2024, as discussed below.

 Although peer data is utilized in Pearl Meyer's analysis, and the Compensation Committee reviews and considers such data in making compensation decisions, we do not benchmark compensation to any particular peer group percentile for any of our named executive officers.
 Given our strong financial performance, the majority of total compensation for our named executive officers over the past several years has been delivered through the PIP, which rewards our executives for driving superior financial performance.
 The Compensation Committee periodically reviews all aspects of our compensation program, including the pay mix for officers, to ensure alignment with desired objectives.
-After the Compensation Committee reviewed and considered the results of Pearl Meyer's analysis conducted in 2021, our 2021 "say-on-pay" voting results and shareholder outreach feedback, in October 2021, the Compensation Committee approved various changes to our executive compensation program for certain named executive officers effective January 2022, as discussed above.
+After the Compensation Committee reviewed and considered the results of Pearl Meyer's analysis conducted in 2022, our 2022 "say-on-pay" voting results and shareholder outreach feedback, the Compensation Committee approved the modifications to our executive compensation program discussed above.

 In connection with its engagement of Pearl Meyer, the Compensation Committee conducted a conflict of interest assessment and determined that Pearl Meyer was independent and that its engagement did not present any conflicts of interest.
-During fiscal 2021, Pearl Meyer only worked for the Compensation Committee and performed no additional services for the Company or any of the named executive officers.
+During fiscal 2022, Pearl Meyer only worked for the Compensation Committee and performed no additional services for the Company or any of the named executive officers.
 The Compensation Committee pre-approved all work performed by Pearl Meyer.

-During fiscal 2021, neither the Compensation Committee nor Company management used the services of any other compensation consultant other than Pearl Meyer.
+During fiscal 2022, neither the Compensation Committee nor Company management used the services of any other compensation consultant other than Pearl Meyer.